Nationwide Inventory of Intangible Cultural Heritage

 Meadow irrigation in the Queichwiesen between Landau and Germersheim

-The agricultural technique of meadow irrigation is based on the sustainable use of water as a natural resource.
-Today, committed farmers, associations and foundations pass on knowledge through guided tours and interactive exhibitions.
+The technique of meadow irrigation, which is quite rare today, is still used along the Queich, a tributary of the Rhine in Rhineland-Palatinate.
+It is based on the sustainable use of water as a natural resource and requires special knowledge based on experiences.
+Today, committed farmers, associations and foundations pass on the tradition and raise awareness through guided tours and interactive exhibitions.
 In this way, knowledge of nature conservation, of natural history and of biodiversity remains in existence.

 Facts & figures